protocol/research-grants/RFPs/rfp-014-private-retrieval-of-data.md

 ### Motivation
 The options available today for interactive (low latency) communication with privacy guarantees are very limited.
 Solutions developed to date have focused on the traditional web model of a single trusted origin publisher for data (as opposed to content-addressed systems where data may be replicated in advance), and have drawbacks both in their incurred latency and threat model.

 We are soliciting proposals to explore and develop viable mechanisms for reader-private communications under the hypothesis that it is possible to design a scalable system that does not sacrifice latency for privacy.
+We have two objective tracks for this RFP: research or implementation.
+Below is additional information on these goals.

 ### Existing Approaches
 The most widely deployed approaches to reader privacy rely on mixnet and mixnet-like multi-hop systems ([Nym](https://nymtech.net/), [Tor](https://www.torproject.org/)), or on trusted hardware ([SGX](https://www.intel.com/content/www/us/en/developer/tools/software-guard-extensions/overview.html)).